The Founding of the Filipina Women's Network

 - Provide programs that meet the professional needs of FWN members

-- Create a vision of who we are and our role in the Filipino communit
+- Create a vision of who we are and our role in the Filipino community

-This is the group that helped “steer” and birthed FWN: Anna Bantug, Anna Villena, Judy Nipay Gee, Laarni San Juan, Tessie Zaragoza, Thelma Estrada, Victoria Urbi and myself.
+The first group of individuals that helped “steer” and birthed FWN are: Anna Bantug, Anna Villena, Judy Nipay Gee, Laarni San Juan, Victoria Urbi and myself.
+Tessie Zaragoza and Thelma Estrada later joined us at subsequent meetings.

-We formalized the organizational structure of FWN as a non-profit professional association in June 2001, opened a bank account, conducted a needs survey, and charged member dues.
+We formalized the organizational structure of Filipina Women's Network as a non-profit professional association in June 2001; opened a bank account, conducted a needs survey among Filipina women professionals, and charged member dues.
 We elected the founding board members and our first action was to hold a board retreat to create a vision for FWN.
-The founding board members were Anna Villena, Christina Macabenta Dunham, Dina Guingona, Elaine Serina, Jocelyn Formento, Katherine Zarate, Laarni San Juan, Maya Ruiz, Thelma Estrada and myself.
+The founding board members were Anna Villena, Christina Macabenta Dunham, Dina Guingona, Elaine Serina, Katherine Zarate, Laarni San Juan, Maya Ruiz, Thelma Estrada and myself.

-We held a weekend board retreat facilitated by my dear friend and peer organizational coach, Kelsey Escoto.
+We convened a weekend board retreat facilitated by my dear friend and peer organizational coach, Kelsey Escoto.
 Christina Macabenta Dunham hosted us at their family vacation home in Tahoe.

 The board planning retreat resulted in the following strategic directions which has been the guiding foundation of FWN's programming: